Don’t Fear The Sourdough

 You can also purchase a dried starter from many different sources.
 My first starter was originally given to me as a gift from my husband before we were married.
 Little did he know how important that gift would be to our health!
 There are some really awesome choices for sourdough starter on the market and I will list a few below that I personally trust.

-To start a starter with flour you will want to use organic, freshly milled flour if that is available.
-Organic rye flour is a good choice for starting a vigorous starter.
-Rye flour tends to have plenty of wild yeast and bacteria and (in my case) makes a sweet smelling ferment.
+Organic whole wheat or rye flour is a good choice for starting a vigorous starter.
+Rye flour tends to have plenty of wild yeast and bacteria and (in my case) makes a sweet-smelling ferment.

 Easy instructions for trapping your own wild yeast and bacteria strains to make a 100% hydration sourdough starter.
 This process takes fourteen days to complete so plan accordingly.
 You will end up with a sourdough starter that can be used for baking breads, cakes, tortillas and more!